-March 31, 2017 versus December 31, 2016
+June 30, 2017 versus December 31, 2016

-- Net capital assets increased at March 31, 2017 by \$343 or 0.5%.
-There was an increase in other capital assets of \$153, an increase in construction in progress of \$631, an increase in infrastructure for \$106, an increase in buildings and structures of \$21 and an increase in bus of \$1.
-This was offset by a net increase in accumulated depreciation of \$569.
-Some of the more significant projects contributing to the net increase included: - Continued progress on the East Side Access, Second Avenue Subway and Number 7 Extension Project. - Infrastructure work including: - o Repairs and improvements of all MTA Bridge and Tunnels' facilities. - o Improvements to MTA Long Island Railroad's road-assets, replacement of signal power lines, various right-of-way enhancements and upgrades of radio communications. - o Continued improvements to MTA Metro-North Railroad stations, tracks and structures, power rehabilitation of substations, and security. - O Subway and bus real-time customer information and communications systems.
+- Net capital assets increased at June 30, 2017 by \$1,377 or 2.1%.
+There was an increase in construction in progress of \$1,317, an increase in other capital assets of \$505, an increase in infrastructure of \$491, an increase in buildings and structures of \$122, an increase in buses of \$113, and an increase in bridges and tunnels of \$36.
+This was offset by a net increase in accumulated depreciation of \$1,207.
+Some of the more significant projects contributing to the net increase included: - Continued progress on the East Side Access, Second Avenue Subway and Number 7 Extension Project. - Infrastructure work including: - o Repairs and improvements of all MTA Bridge and Tunnels' facilities. - o Improvements to MTA Long Island Railroad's road-assets, replacement of signal power lines, various right-of-way enhancements and upgrades of radio communications. - Continued improvements to MTA Metro-North Railroad stations, tracks and structures, power rehabilitation of substations, and security.

-- o Continued structural rehabilitation and repairs of the ventilation system at various facilities. - Continued improvements made to the East River Tunnel Fire and Life Safety project for 1st Avenue, Long Island City and construction of three Montauk bridges. - Continued passenger station rehabilitations for Penn Station and East Side Access Passenger station. - Ongoing work by MTA New York City Transit to make stations fully accessible and structurally reconfigured in accordance with the Americans with Disability Act ("ADA") standards. - Other assets increased by \$329 or 3.5%.
-The major items contributing to this change include: - An increase in investments of \$850 primarily due to higher debt service funds and an increase in unspent proceeds from the issuances of Transportation Revenue Bonds, Dedicated Tax Funds Bonds and Bond Anticipation Notes in 2017. - A decrease in current and non-current receivables of \$407 primarily due to a decrease in other current receivables of \$307 due to the receipt of reinsurance recoveries related to Tropical Storm Sandy.
-There was also a decrease in other subsidies of \$95, a decrease in Federal and State grants for capital projects of \$98, a decrease in receivables for mortgage recording tax of \$8 and a decrease in state and local operating assistance of \$10 which were offset by an increase in Station Maintenance of \$41, an increase in other State and regional mass transit taxes of \$66 and a net increase in other current and non-current receivables of \$4. - A decrease in cash of \$115 from net cash flow activities and a net increase in various other current and non-current assets of \$1. - Deferred outflows of resources increased by \$147 or 3.8%.
-This increase was primarily due from higher deferred outflows related to pensions of \$133, an increase in deferred outflows for unamortized losses on refundings of \$23, offset by a decrease in the fair value of derivative instruments of \$9.
+- O Subway and bus real-time customer information and communications systems. - o Continued structural rehabilitation and repairs of the ventilation system at various facilities. - Continued improvements made to the East River Tunnel Fire and Life Safety project for 1st Avenue, Long Island City and construction of three Montauk bridges. - Continued passenger station rehabilitations for Penn Station and East Side Access Passenger station. - Ongoing work by MTA New York City Transit to make stations fully accessible and structurally reconfigured in accordance with the Americans with Disability Act ("ADA") standards. - Other assets increased by \$1,529 or 16.5%.
+The major items contributing to this change include: - An increase in investments of \$518 primarily due to higher debt service funds and an increase in unspent proceeds from the issuances of Transportation Revenue Bonds, Dedicated Tax Funds Bonds and Bond Anticipation Notes in 2017. - An increase in current and non-current receivables of \$1,088 primarily due to an increase in State and regional mass transit tax of \$1,410 stemming from the approval of the New York State 2017-2018 budget in April, 2017, an increase in state and local operating assistance of \$155, and an increase in station maintenance of \$83.
+These increases were offset by a decrease in other state, city and local subsidies of \$152, a decrease in Federal and State grants for capital projects of \$44, a decrease of \$4 in mortgage recording tax, and a decrease of \$38 in receivables from New York State.
+There was also a decrease in other receivables of \$322 primarily due to the receipt of reinsurance recoveries related to Tropical Storm Sandy. - A decrease in cash of \$89 from net cash flow activities and a net increase in various other current and non-current assets of \$12. - Deferred outflows of resources increased by \$174 or 4.5%.
+This increase was primarily due from higher deferred outflows related to pensions of \$118, an increase in deferred outflows for unamortized losses on refundings of \$55, and an increase in the fair value of derivative instruments of \$1.